dvermd/ockam/documentation/architecture/messaging/README.md

 Delivery exists per route, if messages `m1,m3` are sent over route `A->B` and messages `m2,m4` sent over route `A'->B'`, those are two different deliveries.
 Because of that, we can use routes to identify deliveries, e.g. delivery `A->B`

+### Pipe

+A pair of coordinated workers which provide certain end-to-end delivery with certain properties

+### Channel

+A pair of coordinated workers which provide certain end-to-end delivery with certain properties in both directions

+More on pipes and channels: [Pipes and Channels](./Pipes_Channels.md)

 Up next: [Delivery properties overview](Delivery.md)